Dengue fever

 Synopsis

 Dengue fever, also known as breakbone fever, is caused by an RNA-containing flavivirus transmitted to humans by day-biting mosquitoes, notably Aedes aegypti.
 It is endemic in tropical areas of the Caribbean, the Pacific Islands, Central America, South America, Southeast Asia, the Middle East, and Africa.
 Limited autochthonous outbreaks have occurred in Europe.
-Local spread has occurred occasionally in the United States (in 2015-2016 in Hawaii; in 2023-2024 primarily in Florida).
 Worldwide, there are estimated to be 400 million dengue virus infections each year, with 100 million cases of illness and 40 000 deaths.
 Approximately 4 billion people live in areas with a risk of dengue.

 In 2024, there has been a surge of dengue virus infection in the Americas region, including in Brazil, Argentina, and Peru.
-On March 25, 2024, Puerto Rico declared a public health emergency, with 1498 cases reported between January 1 and June 24, 2024.
+In March 2024, Puerto Rico declared an outbreak.
+Local transmission has been reported in the US Virgin Islands.

-Most cases in the United States are travel related, and in 2024 there have been a higher-than-expected number of dengue cases identified among US travelers.
-On June 25, 2024, the US Centers for Disease Control and Prevention (CDC) issued a Health Alert Network Health Advisory to notify healthcare providers, public health authorities, and the public of an increased risk of dengue virus infections in the United States in 2024.
+Local spread has also occurred occasionally in the United States (in 2015-2016 in Hawaii; in 2023-2024 primarily in Florida, also in California).
+Most cases in the United States are travel related, and in 2024, there have been a higher-than-expected number of dengue cases identified among US travelers.
+Health care providers should be aware of an increased risk of dengue virus infections in the United States.

 Travelers can present once home due to a 2- to 7-day incubation period.
 Clinical manifestations vary and include asymptomatic infection (75% of cases), mild dengue, classic dengue, and dengue hemorrhagic fever.